 Animal Care Craft work Sports officiating Judo

 The Physical Section is all about getting active in sports, dance or general fitness.
 There is no requirement for really talented physical activity, a commitment for a minimum period of time is all that is necessary.
 Possible activities include:

 How do I get involved?

-We will launch the Award to the relevant year group to young people in Assemblies and following this there will be an opportunity for parents to come along.
+We will launch the Award to the relevant year group to young people in Assemblies and following this there will be an opportunity for parents to come along for more information.

 When can I get involved?

 We enrol for Bronze in year 9, Silver in year 10 and Gold in year 12.
 It is possible to go direct to silver in year 10 if you did not complete bronze in year 9.